junxit/us-congress-bills-114/bill.md

 ## § 9.
 Plan approval; secretarial authority; review of decision

 Section 8 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3407) is amended to read as follows:
+3407), as amended by section 2 of this Act, is amended to read as follows:

 > ## § 8.
 Plan approval; secretarial authority; review of decision
 >
 > - **(a)** *In general* The Secretary shall have exclusive authority to approve or disapprove a plan submitted by an Indian tribe in accordance with section 6.
 > - **(b)** *Approval process*
->   - **(1)** *In general* Not later than 90 days after the date on which the Secretary receives a plan, the Secretary shall approve or deny the plan.
+>   - **(1)** *In general* Not later than 90 days after the date on which the Secretary receives a plan, the Secretary shall, after coordinating with the Secretary of each Federal agency providing funds to be used to implement the plan, approve or deny the plan.
 >   - **(2)** *Approval* If the Secretary approves a plan under paragraph (1), the Secretary shall authorize the transfer of program funds identified in the plan in accordance with section 13.
 >   - **(3)** *Denial* If the Secretary denies the plan under paragraph (1), the Secretary shall provide to the Indian tribe a written notification of disapproval of the plan that contains a specific finding that clearly demonstrates, or that is supported by a controlling legal authority, that the plan does not meet the requirements described in section 6.
 >   - **(4)** *Partial Approval*